 App Microscope is a free public service, funded in part by a generous grant from the Internet Society Foundation.
 ISL is a US-based 501(c)(3) non-profit organization.

+The safety label is organized into risk categories that identify safety risks for people when using the app as it was designed to be used.
+The label is designed to add risk categories over time.
+Currently, the label includes only one risk module: Privacy Risks, and the team is working on adding additional risks.
 Note that the Apple and Android logos are used only to communicate the version of the app and do not constitute an endorsement or affiliation with Internet Safety Labs.
 Each mark is the property of its respective owner.

 The high-level structure of the ISL Safety Label looks like this: